 But don’t go overboard, caution the doctors and dietitians at the Pritikin Longevity Center, a famed health resort in Miami that has been teaching people optimal food and fitness habits for heart-healthy living since 1975.

 Healthier red meat

 “Bison, like other game meat, is a healthier red meat, but there’s really no such thing as a healthy red meat.
 All red meats, even lean cuts like bison, contain saturated fat and cholesterol.
-Eat too much, and your blood cholesterol will likely go up,” points out Ronald Scheib, MD, FACC, cardiologist at Pritikin.
+Eat too much, and your blood cholesterol will likely go up,” points out cardiologist, Ronald Scheib, MD, FACC.

 So limit your game meat consumption to no more than once a week, and no more than 4 ounces per serving, advises Pritikin’s faculty.